carboclan/pm/whitepaper/hashrate-derivative-en.md

 ### 3.4 Variable Margin Layer

 In 3.1 we’ve already analyzed the implicit leverage of the Market Protocol.
-However, when the Index fluctuate significantly, in order for the index not to touch the cap and floow, the index range need to be set wider, which leads to a higher collateral ratio and lower leverage.
+However, when the Index fluctuate significantly, in order for the index not to touch the cap and floor, the Index range need to be set wider, which leads to a higher collateral ratio and lower leverage.

 Short-term mining contracts (i.e 30 days) have less fluctuation.
 Therefore, the Index range is narrow and Market Protocol itself enables enough implicit leverage.
 However, long-term mining contracts (i.e 180 days) could fluctuate more than 100%, the fully collateralized method of Market Protocol will be capital inefficient.